jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   TypeError: unhashable type: 'list'

-only hashable_ objects_ can be used as keys in a dictionary_

 green: make it pass
 #################################################################################

 I remove the things around the new dictionary_ then change the key for fun

 .. code-block:: python
+  :emphasize-lines: 3

   def test_making_a_dictionary_w_a_list_as_a_key(self):

       {[3, 2, 1]: 'BOOM!!!'}

-I add assertRaises_
+the terminal still shows :ref:`TypeError`, I add assertRaises_

 .. code-block:: python
+  :emphasize-lines: 2

   def test_making_a_dictionary_w_a_list_as_a_key(self):
       with self.assertRaises(TypeError):